 Create an inventory Create a detailed inventory of all the items you are about to move.
 It will be very useful when organizing your stuff and will serve as proof of the contents of your household shipment should something go missing or get damaged.
 It is a good idea to list the serial numbers of all of your electronics and appliances, as well as their brands and types.

 Clean and organize Make sure all the items that will be packed in boxes and taken to your new place are clean and in good condition.
 You don’t want damaged devices and furniture pieces, stained fabric or dirty appliances, etc. to come in contact with new or delicate items and ruin them.
 Don’t forget to do the obvious: Unplug, empty and clean all the electrical appliances (fridge, dishwasher, etc.).
-Remove the batteries from whatever devices will be transported in the moving truck; Empty drawers, cupboards, book shelves, etc.; Drain the fuel out of your lawn mower, snow blower, or other fuel-powered tool you are taking with you; Strip the beds and all other furniture pieces of covers, decorative cushions, linen, etc. and pack the bedding separately.
-Pre-pack small items Keep small items tidy – put them in sealable bags, so that they don’t get lost or scattered during the transportation.
+Remove the batteries from whatever devices will be transported in the moving truck; Empty drawers, cupboards, bookshelves, etc.; Drain the fuel out of your lawn mower, snow blower, or other fuel-powered tool you are taking with you; Strip the beds and all other furniture pieces of covers, decorative cushions, linen, etc. and pack the bedding separately.
+Pre-pack small items Keep small items tidy – put them in sealable bags so that they don’t get lost or scattered during the transportation.
 Actually, any souvenirs, small decorations, desk organizers and a number of other bric-a-brac will only delay your movers and get in their way.
 Pack them yourself even if you have hired professional packers.

 Label Put labels, color-codes, and specific instructions to every item or pre-packed box or anything else you want to be handled with special care or to find its rightful place immediately.
 Separate items Keep the items that your movers should not pack and load on the moving truck separately.
 You are advised to mark a no-pack/no-entry room in your home where to store everything that you do not want the movers to pack and load.
 These items include but are not limited to: Personal documents; Valuables – heirlooms, jewelry, artwork, collector items; Essentials box; Small electronic devices of crucial importance – laptop, phone, camera, tablet.
 Measure doors and prepare furniture Plan an appropriate escape route out of your home – measure the doors and see if your larger furniture will fit through them and along narrow corridors, sharp turns, and steep staircases.
 When you have found the easiest way to take your stuff out, make sure the path is clear of any obstacles and as safe as possible.
-You can even disassemble bulky furniture pieces that may cause a problem (keep the detached parts and the small hardware elements together with the piece they belong to) and wrap them in blankets or plastic warp for extra protection.
+You can even disassemble bulky furniture pieces that may cause a problem (keep the detached parts and the small hardware elements together with the piece they belong to) and wrap them in blankets or plastic wrap for extra protection.
 If you are not up to the task, at least you will be able to direct your movers as to what pieces should be dismantled beforehand and how to squeeze them out as easy as possible.

-Arrange to be present on Moving day All the above-described preparations will come very handy on Moving day, but what matters the most is whether you will be present to oversee the process and provide relevant information, proper directions and invaluable assistance to your movers.
+Arrange to be present on Moving day All the above-described preparations will come very handy on the Moving day, but what matters the most is whether you will be present to oversee the process and provide relevant information, proper directions and invaluable assistance to your movers.
 Arrange to be in your home when the movers arrive.

 Plan for pets and kids It is recommended to leave your children and pets with a relative or a close friend until all the moving procedures in your old property are over.
 Away from all the tension and the chaos, they will be safe and you will be able to concentrate on the urgent matters at hand.
 If this is not possible, find a babysitter to look after your young ones in a separate room where they will not be disturbed and place pets in a kennel or cage, or in a fenced area for the day.